christianparpart/old_flow/README.md

 ### TODO

-- use 64-bit instruction width instead of 32-bit
-- use 16-bit width register identification instead of 8-bit inside the opcode, effectively raising the register limit.
+- maybe use 16-bit width register identification instead of 8-bit inside the opcode, effectively raising the register limit, would raise instruction size from 32-bit to 64-bit.
-- reconsider native call mechanism to (maybe) use dedicated opcodes for core native functions/handlers.
 - support multi-branch instruction (merely like tableswitch in JVM)
+- code: regex impl
+- code: native function call
+- code: native handler call
+- code: multi branch instruction (design & impl)
+- code: FlowAST-to-IR compiler to actually get this to life

+### Strings

+All strings in flow are immutable.
+So all string instructions do not disinguish between strings from constant table, dynamically allocated strings, or strings as retrieves from another virtual machine instruction (such as a native function call).

 ### Instruction Stream